-If stated rate higher than market ⇒ Present value higher ⇒ Difference is a premium
+If stated rate higher than market ⇒ Present value higher ⇒ Difference is a premium amortization or the effective interest method is appropriate as an accounting policy choice.

 The premium or discount amount is to be amortized over the term of the note.
 Below are the acceptable methods to amortize discounts or premiums: